Computer Science Department

 In-Person

 Continuing from the material in CSCI 161, this course covers memory management and data abstraction via classes and objects, and introduces the linear data structures lists, stacks, and queues.
 Structured programming is encouraged via modular development.
 Prerequisite: CSCI 161.
-Three credits and a two-hour lab.
+Three credits and two-hour lab.

 Social Issues: Information Age